boykoc/reactnd-readable/README.md

 This repository includes the code for the backend API Server that you'll use to develop and interact with the front-end portion of the project.

-## Start Developing
+## Start Developing and Testing

-To get started developing right away:
+**To get started:**

 * Install and start the API server
     - `cd api-server`
     - `npm install`
     - `node server`
-* In another terminal window, install and start the pre-scaffolded Create React App project
+* In another terminal window, install and start the Readables frontent (based on a Create React App project)
     - `cd frontend`
     - `npm install`
     - `npm start`